HOMEBLOGINQUIRYSEARCH

 Doctors may use it after surgery to kill any remaining cancer cells and reduce the risk of recurrence.
 Radiation therapy also shrinks the tumor before surgery.

 Chemotherapy uses drugs to kill cancer cells.
 It is not often used to treat chondrosarcoma because it is ineffective at killing sarcoma cells.
-However, it may be used in some cases to shrink the tumor before surgery and make it more effective.
+However, doctors may use it in some cases to shrink the tumor before surgery and increase the procedure's effectiveness.

 Clinical trials are research studies that test new cancer cell treatments.
 Participation in a clinical trial may be an option for people with chondrosarcoma.